Timeline - Boston Marathon bombing suspect captured

-Authorities were investigating whether two ethnic Chechen brothers suspected in the Boston Marathon acted alone as they prepared to file charges against the surviving suspect.
+BOSTON Police captured the surviving suspect in the Boston Marathon bombings in Watertown, Massachusetts, on Friday night, police and government officials said.

-Following a tense 24 hours for the Boston area, the manhunt ended on Friday with 19-year-old suspect Dzhokhar Tsarnaev cornered, captured and taken into custody.
+Following a tense 24 hours for the Boston area, the manhunt ended with the 19-year-old suspect, Dzhokhar Tsarnaev, cornered, captured and taken into custody.

 Here is a timeline of events: